UCLA-VAST/recut/README.md

 nix-shell
 `

-from Recut's base directory you should enter the nix-shell where an isolated development environment is downloaded and loaded for you
+from Recut's base directory you should enter the nix-shell where an isolated development environment is downloaded and loaded for you which includes cmake and all other dependencies needed for development.

 ### Usage
 ```
 cd recut/bin
-./recut --help
+./recut_test
 ```